impie66/Kangaroo-Bot/README.md

 <br>
 <b>Q: Which is your bots best race</b>
 <br>
 A: Honestly i have no idea.
-Zerg is the most defined (As in what units to make and what opener to chooses.)
+Zerg is the most defined (As in what units to make and what opener it chooses.)
 If i had to choose it would be P because of how strong gateway units are.
 <br>
 <br>
 <b>Q: Can i fork Kangaroobot?</b>